synacktiv/octoscan/README.md

    echo "echo "::set-env name=ENV_NAME::value"
 ```

 The implemented workflow commands were inherently insecure due to the common practice of logging to STDOUT.
-This vulnerability opened avenues for potential attacks, allowing malicious payloads to be easily injected and trigger the set-env command.
+This vulnerability opened avenues for potential attacks, allowing malicious payloads to be easily injected and trigger the `set-env` command.
 The ability to modify environment variables introduced multiple paths for remote code execution, with a particularly obvious payload being the one demonstrated earlier.
 This vulnerability was initially [reported](https://bugs.chromium.org/p/project-zero/issues/detail?id=2070) by a security researcher from Project Zero.

-Although the set-env command is deprecated and unusable by default, if a developer sets the `ACTIONS_ALLOW_UNSECURE_COMMANDS` environment variable in a workflow, the `set-env` command becomes available and can be used:
+Although the `set-env` command is deprecated and unusable by default, if a developer sets the `ACTIONS_ALLOW_UNSECURE_COMMANDS` environment variable in a workflow, the `set-env` command becomes available and can be used:

 ![alibaba](img/alibaba.png)

 #### examples

-- alibaba/nacos
+- [alibaba/nacos](https://github.com/alibaba/nacos/commit/dd385294f56a6e27087aae927b4af2c4a231abd3) (Not found by us)

 ### credentials

-#### description

 Checks for credentials in `services:` configuration.
 This rules comes from [actionlint](https://github.com/rhysd/actionlint).